The Bird That Drinks Tears: Nhaga

 The youngest woman of the Makerowe House and the elder sister of Hwarit by 6 years, Karindol is the daughter of the current House Head and shares the same mother with Hwarit.
-Known for her dismissive attitude toward men, often treating them as fools and ignoring male visitors to the house, sherefrained from the competitive childbearing customs but began to change after Hwarit’s death.
+Known for her dismissive attitude toward men, often treating them as fools and ignoring male visitors to the house, she refrained from the competitive childbearing customs but began to change after Hwarit’s death.
 She is known for her meticulousness, keeping keys and seals from other household members.